 \subsection{Soft-to-hard quantization}

 Quantization is a mapping process that replaces a continuous variable into its closest discrete representative.
-Since it is not a differentiable process, incorporating it in a neural network requires a careful consideration.
+Since it is not a differentiable process, incorporating it into a neural network requires careful consideration.
 Soft-to-hard quantization showed successful performance both in image and speech compression models \cite{AgustssonE2017softmax, KankanahalliS2018icassp, ZhenK2019interspeech}.
-The idea is to formulate this cluster assignment process as a softmax classification during the feedforward process, which finds the nearest one among the $M$ total representatives $\bmu_m$ for the given code vector $\by$ as follows:
+The idea is to formulate this cluster assignment process as a softmax classification during the feedforward process, which finds the nearest one among $M$ total representatives $\bmu_m$ for the given code vector $\by$ as follows:

 where the algorithm first computes the Euclidean distance vector $\bd$ against all the representatives (i.e., the cluster means), whose negative value works like a similarity score for the softmax function.
-Using the softmax result, the probability vector $\bp$ of the cluster membership, we can construct the quantized code vector $\bar{\by}$.
-During test time, simply choosing the closest one will do a proper quantization.
-However, since this $\argmax$ operation is not differentiable, for training we do a convex combination of the cluster centroids to represent the quantized code.
-The discrepancy between training and testing is reduced by controlling the scaling hyperparameter $\alpha$, which makes the softmax probabilities more drastic (e.g., a one-hot vector in the extreme case) once it is large enough.
+Using the softmax result, the probability vector $\bp$ of the cluster membership, we can construct the quantized code vector $\bar{\by}$: during test time, simply choosing the closest one will do a proper quantization.
+However, since the $\argmax$ operation is not differentiable, for training, we do a convex combination of the cluster centroids to represent the quantized code, as a differentiable surrogate of the hard assignment process.
+The discrepancy between training and testing is reduced by controlling the scaling hyperparameter $\alpha$, which makes the softmax probabilities more drastic once it is large enough (e.g., a one-hot vector in the extreme case).
 Note that it also learns the cluster centroids $\bmu$ as a part of the learnable network parameters rather than employing a separate clustering process to define them.

 In previous work the quantization has been on scalar variables, i.e., $\by\in\Real^1$ \cite{KankanahalliS2018icassp, ZhenK2019interspeech, ZhenK2020cq}.
 In this work, the soft-to-hard quantization performs vector quantization (VQ).
 We denote the CNN encoder output by $\bZ\in\Real^{2L\times P}$, which consists of $K=2$ code blocks: $\bZ=[\bZ^{(1)}; \bZ^{(2)}]$.
-Then, each code vector for quantization is defined by the $p$-th feature out of $P$ total features spanning over $L$ channels: $\by=\bZ_{1:L,p}^{(k)}$, having $L=6$ as the VQ dimension in our case.
+Then, each code vector for quantization is defined by the $p$-th feature spanning over $L$ channels: $\by=\bZ_{1:L,p}^{(k)}$, having $L=6$ as the VQ dimension in our case.